Any person is eligible to register to vote if they:

 - Become a member of a political party

-- Choose to become unenrolled -- a voter not enrolled in a politoical party - commonly referred to as "independent"
+- Become unenrolled ("independent"): a voter not enrolled in a political party

 - Select a designation for a political organization which has not achieved party status in the state